ibexa/documentation-developer/docs/api/graphql/graphql_custom_ft.md

 The value type depends on the field definition allowed content types setting:

-- for types that return content items if there are no restrictions, or several types are allowed, the value will be an `Item`
+- for types that return content items if there are no restrictions, or several types are allowed, the value is an `Item`

 The cardinality (single or collection) depends on the selection limit setting: